haileytapia/portfolio/index.md

 ## About me

-I am pursuing a B.A. in English: Technical Communication at the University of Central Florida.
-While learning the principles of technical communication in my undergraduate courses, I interned as a Technical Writer at the following companies:
+I am pursuing a B.A. in English: Technical Communication at the University of Central Florida and have interned as a Technical Writer at the following companies:

 - Splunk
 - Domo